12 Characteristics of What Makes a Good Resume

-Writing a good resume is valuable for employees searching for a new job.
+An impressive resume is valuable for job candidates searching for a new job.
 Writing a good resume puts you in a better position to secure an interview with the hiring manager.
-However, your resume needs to stand out from the rest of the applicants for them to be interested in your candidacy.
+Learning what to include in your resume can help you differentiate yourself from competing candidates.

 Read more: How to Write a Resume Employers Will Notice